-Fulfil the purpose for which the data was collected or obtained.
+- Fulfil the purpose for which the data was collected or obtained.

-Fulfil our own obligations under UK Law.
+- Fulfil our own obligations under UK law.

-In certain circumstances we may refer your query or concern to the University Data Protection Officer (DPO), a semi-independent role at Brookes required by UK Law.
+In certain circumstances we may refer your query or concern to the University Data Protection Officer (DPO), a semi-independent role at Brookes required by UK law.
 If you would prefer to contact the DPO directly please email firstname.lastname@example.org.

 The ICO is the UK's independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
-While we recommend that you raise any concerns or queries with us first you have the rights to complain to the ICO directly if you believe Oxford Brookes is using your personal data unlawfully.
+While we recommend that you raise any concerns or queries with us first you have the right to complain to the ICO directly if you believe Brookes is using your personal data unlawfully.

 Please visit the ICO website for information on how to make a complaint or if you would like independent and impartial guidance on data protection and privacy.